kubernetes/website/docs/concepts/overview/components.md

 Master components provide the cluster's control plane.
 Master components make global decisions about the cluster (for example, scheduling), and detecting and responding to cluster events (starting up a new pod when a replication controller's 'replicas' field is unsatisfied).

-Master components can be run on any node in the cluster.
-However, for simplicity, set up scripts typically start all master components on the same VM, and do not run user containers on this VM.
+Master components can be run on any machine in the cluster.
+However, for simplicity, set up scripts typically start all master components on the same machine, and do not run user containers on this machine.
 See [Building High-Availability Clusters](/docs/admin/high-availability/) for an example multi-master-VM setup.

 ### kube-apiserver